DDM-Lab/Port_Scanning_Challenge/README.md

 - We're not outputting if participants have tried multiple ports repeatedly and even if they attempted invalid ports.
 Maybe we don't need to add this, something to discuss
 - Should we output the time that participants spent doing the problem?

+## Control and treatment conditions:

+Control Condition: All options are presented in a randomized order but consist solely of default port numbers, allowing researchers to observe decision-making in the absence of alternative choices.
+Treatment Condition: All options are presented in a randomized order, with half being default port numbers and the other half non-default port numbers, enabling measurement of the preference for defaults.

 ### Example output:

 ```